stonehippo/micronucleus-commandline-arm-builds/README.md

 ## How it was built

 ### Dependencies
-On Raspberry Pi OS, the only depencendies seem to be `binutils` and `libusb-dev`.
+On Raspberry Pi OS Buster, the only depencendies seem to be `binutils` and `libusb-dev`.
 The make sure you've got these:

 ```
 $ sudo apt update